-Whether you’re earning close to, or well over the 6-figure mark, I can almost guarantee a few things have happened since those earlier days when you were earning half that amount.
+Whether you’re earning close to, or well over the six figure salary mark, I can almost guarantee a few things have happened since those earlier days when you were earning half that amount.

 - outsourcing tasks to save time (hiring a house cleaner or maybe a nanny)